model-checking/cbmc-viewer/README.md

 * A *bug report* summarizing what issues cbmc found with the code.
 In this case, the bugs are violations of the assertions because, for example, it is possible that the uninitialized integer allocated on the heap contains a negative value.
-  For each bug reported, there is a link to
+  For each bug, there is a link to

     * The line of code where the bug occurred.